techidaily/site-win11-tips/source/_posts/resolving-non-functional-headphonesspeakers-in-windows.md

  If the automatic reinstall doesn't work, check if your computer manufacturer or the audio device OEM has a stable driver version available.
 On a laptop, visit your computer manufacturer's website and download the latest audio drivers.
 On a desktop, you can download the latest drivers for your sound card from the manufacturer's website.

  Alternatively, you can also manually reinstall the existing drivers for your audio device.
-Check out[how to update Windows, Apps, and drivers](https://www.makeuseof.com/tag/update-windows-software-guide/) for more information.
+Check out [how to update Windows, Apps, and drivers](https://www.makeuseof.com/tag/update-windows-software-guide/) for more information.

  If the issue persists, change the device installation settings and then reinstall the driver.
 To change device installation settings: